Dual Mechanisms for Heterogeneous Responses of Inspiratory Neurons to Noradrenergic Modulation

-Our GSPT analysis of the NE-induced bursting (\cref{fig:ICB_analysis}) reveals a bursting mechanism distinct from that of the regular C-burst in \cref{CB}.
+Our GSPT analysis of the NE-induced bursting (\cref{fig:ICB_analysis}) reveals a bursting mechanism \RED{similar to} that of the regular C-burst in \cref{CB}.
 The corresponding temporal evolution of $v$ and $ca$ over one full burst cycle is shown in panel A. The blue circle and red square mark the initiation and termination of the burst, respectively, corresponding to the points where the trajectory projected onto $(ca, h)$- and $(ca,h,v)$-spaces crosses the fold $L_s$ of the critical manifold $M_s$ (see \cref{fig:ICB_analysis}B and its inset).
 During the silent phase, the trajectory follows the attracting lower branch of $M_s$ until it reaches its fold $L_s$ at the blue circle, triggering burst initiation and entering the active phase.
 This in turn causes $ca$ to jump up.
 As $h$ and $ca$ decrease, the trajectory again crosses $L_s$ - now at the red square - which coincides with a homoclinic bifurcation at a saddle-node on invariant circle (SNIC) bifurcation that terminates the periodic branch of the fast layer problem.
-Thus, the burst ends at the red square.
-This bursting mechanism clearly differs from the C-burst described in \cref{CB}, where bursts are initiated as $ca$ jumps up near a HB along $M_{ss}$.
-Nonetheless, the fact that $ca$-oscillations do not initiate the NE-induced burst does not imply they are not important.
+Thus, the burst ends at the red square. \RED{While both the C-burst analyzed in \cref{fig:CB_burst_mechanism} and the NE-induced burst initiate and terminate through a SNIC mechanism, they differ in the temporal ordering of bursting initiation and the $ca$ jump-up.
+In the C-burst, the $ca$ jump-up occurs first and drives the system across the SNIC to initiate the burst, whereas in the NE-induced burst, this order is reversed.
+Another distinction lies in the role of the superslow manifold $M_{ss}$.
+In the NE-induced C-burst, $M_{ss}$ is unstable.
+As a result, the dynamics transition directly from slow evolution along $M_s$ to the fast $v$ jump upon crossing the SNIC, thereby bypassing the superslow segment exhibited in the C-burst.} The fact that $ca$-oscillations do not initiate the NE-induced burst does not imply they are not important.